Maryland Weather: Quiet weather continues through Christmas

 Thick clouds will keep temperatures in the 40s for most areas.

 Christmas Eve and Christmas Day, milder air will move in with highs in the 50s for most areas.
-It will remain dry.
-Sorry, no White Christmas this year.

-The next chance for rain arrives by the middle of next week, from Tuesday through Wednesday.
+No White Christmas this year, just a chance for a few showers Christmas night.

 for more features.